Structural transitions induced by adaptive rewiring in networks with fixed states: Introduction

 Models of coevolutionary systems generally consider the coexistence of two processes: the dynamics of states of the nodes and the rewiring of the network connections.
 The collective behaviors emerging in coevolutionary systems depend on the competition between the time scales of these two coexisting processes.
 However, in some systems, the states of the nodes remain static and only the network structure evolves in response to those states.
 This less studied situation corresponds to the limit where the difference between these two time scales is pronounced, with the network topology changing more rapidly than the node states.

 In this article we investigate a general framework for adaptive rewiring dynamics in networks with fixed node states.
 Unlike models where node states coevolve with links, we analyze purely topological evolution governed by state-dependent disconnection and connection probabilities.
 By isolating the effects of adaptive rewiring, we focus on the investigation of how homophilic or heterophilic interactions affect the phenomena of fragmentation and community formation on networks.
 This framework is particularly relevant to systems where agent characteristics are stable over time, but connections adapt.
 For instance, in societies with entrenched ideological or identity-based positions, individuals may maintain their opinions or cultural traits, while social links form or dissolve based on similarity or dissimilarity.
 Such dynamics are observed in residential segregation, where individuals of fixed identities relocate based on neighborhood composition \cite{Schelling}, or in collaborative or institutional networks, where researchers often maintain fixed disciplinary identities, while partnerships adapt to contextual or funding-driven criteria \cite{Newman}.
 In technological networks, such as Internet of Things systems, many device specifications are static and links adapt based on compatibility criteria \cite{Zanella}.
 In ecological systems, species with fixed functional roles (e.g., predator or pollinator) may change their interactions due to spatial or environmental factors \cite{Bascompte}.
+An analogous fixed-state scenario appears in the continuous swarmalator model, in the limit when there is no direct phase interaction between agents but they can move in space \cite{Okeefe,Yadav}.